Anti-war movement: American Revolutionary War

-Substantial opposition to British war intervention in America led the British House of Commons on 27 February 1783 to vote against further war in America, paving the way for the Second Rockingham ministry and the Peace of Paris.
+During the American Revolutionary War, substantial opposition to British war intervention in America led the British House of Commons on 27 February 1783 to vote against further war in America, paving the way for the Second Rockingham ministry and the Peace of Paris.

 Antebellum United States

 Substantial antiwar sentiment developed in the United States roughly between the end of the War of 1812 and the commencement of the Civil War in what is called the Antebellum era.
 A similar movement developed in England during the same period.
 The movement reflected both strict pacifist and more moderate non-interventionist positions.
 Many prominent intellectuals of the time, including Ralph Waldo Emerson, Henry David Thoreau (see Civil Disobedience) and William Ellery Channing contributed literary works against war.
 Other names associated with the movement include William Ladd, Noah Worcester, Thomas Cogswell Upham, and Asa Mahan.
 Many peace societies were formed throughout the United States, the most prominent of which being the American Peace Society.
 Numerous periodicals (such as The Advocate of Peace) and books were also produced.

 A recurring theme in this movement was the call for the establishment of an international court to adjudicate disputes between nations.
 Another distinct feature of antebellum antiwar literature was the emphasis on how war contributed to a moral decline and brutalization of society in general.